 Low Carbohydrate Diets

 What does that mean?
 For a large percentage of the population, fat is now considered good.
+If you have been diagnosed with diabetes, or a fatty liver, or other insulin resistant diseases, you should consider a keto diet and restrict your carbohydrates.
 What about carbohydrates?
 In small quantities for people who have metabolic disease, diabetes, apple shaped bodies, eating less than 100g of carbohydrates is healthy.
 Again – before changing your diet, consult your healthcare provider.

 If you are interested in low carbohydrate sites, These sites can help you understand carbohydrates and fats and what they mean for health and pain.